 Striping and colours were identical to those worn from 1992-97.
 However, the Canucks did not sport the Canuck Place patch, which was a significant missed opportunity to support the hospice.

 In 2017, the NHL transitioned to the Adidas’ Adizero system, which featured Climalite technology engineered to be lighter, stronger, and more durable than its predecessor.
 The jerseys also had a different cut, new collar design, updated NHL shield, and more.
 For a comprehensive comparison, visit my breakdown of the Canucks’ Adizero jerseys.

 While some teams in the league took the opportunity to update their uniforms, the Canucks’ look remained mostly identical except for the Adidas-styled collar and dotted shoulders.
 Additionally, the shoulder patches became jacquered increase flexibility.

 The Centennial ‘100’ patch carried over and stayed on its right sleeve for the rest of 2017.
 Vancouver also wore the NHL China Games patch during the two matches played in Shanghai and Beijing against the LA Kings.

 With the unveil of the current Canucks brand in 2007, the organization’s goal was to finally establish a team identity that would stand the test of time.
 And ten years later, they’ve remained committed to that plan.

 As a result, the Vancouver Canucks has played some of their best hockey wearing the design, including moments such as the rise of Sedinery, rock-solid goaltending, dragon slayings, and the 2011 Stanley Cup Run.

 Rosters are more dynamic than ever in this salary cap era, and it’s not easy to build a strong brand in today’s NHL.
-However, two things will continue to bond together this team, players, and fans: the blue and green on their sweaters, and beauty of Vancouver in their hearts. ∎
+However, two things will continue to bond this team, players, and fans together: the blue and green on their sweaters, and stunning beauty of Vancouver in their hearts. ∎